GoogleChrome/developer.chrome.com/site/en/blog/fedcm-auto-reauthn/index.md

 layout: 'layouts/blog-post.njk'
 title: Support auto-reauthentication in FedCM
 description: >
-  In Chrome 115, FedCM supports mediation requirements from Credential Management API which enables users to re-authenticate to the RP in a more streamlined manner after the initial consent.
+  In Chrome 115, FedCM supports mediation requirements from Credential Management API which enables users to reauthenticate to the RP in a more streamlined manner after the initial consent.
 subhead: >
   Chrome supports auto-reauthentication in FedCM
 date: 2023-06-07